hellpig/waffle-generator-and-optimal-solver/README.md

 Trying to then minimize the number of swaps was most interesting.
 This is trivial if there are no duplicates of initially-non-green letters, but duplicates often occur.
 I brute force all permutations in the case of duplicates.
 See comments in the code for more details.

 My code has a commented-out call to swapToTwoGreens() that can greatly speed up the permutations.
+Starting from the upper left then going right, it swaps the first pairs that work.
 The idea is to swap two letters if they both become green after.
 I am not sure if this will affect my codes ability to find optimal swaps!
 I have done extensive experimental testing, and swapToTwoGreens() seems to be safe, but I would like a proof.

 To run the code, enter the initial puzzle into the top of the code in the format provided within the code.
 That is, you need to set two and only two variables.
 You will also need to download the word-list file(s) in the links specified at the top of the code.
 The solution and step-by-step optimal swaps will be output to a terminal (or, in Windows, PowerShell or whatever).

-The word length of the square waffle must be an odd number larger than 1.
-Note that 5×5 waffles use a better word list, but the list only has 5-letter words.
+The word lengths must be an odd number larger than 1.
+Note that 5-letter words use a better word list, but the list only has 5-letter words.
 The word list used for other sizes has lowercase English words of all lengths.

-I was curious how [https://wafflegame.net/daily](https://wafflegame.net/daily) handles certain situations, so I did some limited testing.
-The game seems to prefer to make a shared letter yellow (wordwaffle.org's 5×5 puzzles seemed to do this too, but then another time seemed to *not* do this).
-If a shared letter is yellow and appears once in both words, a duplicate of that letter won't be yellow if in one of the words, but will be yellow if it in the other word (this is a bug because the game should either consistently try to color the fewest possible letters yellow or consistently try to color the most possible letters yellow).
-A solver clearly cannot depend on such things!
-I bet both games just color in the first yellow that can be done while in the normal left-to-right top-to-bottom order.

 Next steps...
 * Other shapes?
 I believe the whole idea of a waffle is to have maximal shared letters given a word size without having parallel words "touch".
 A 3-letter word waffle could be made with two words (it would be a plus sign), but two words do not have maximal shared letters so would be very boring (I suppose a yellow in the center spot would be a curiosity).
 I suppose that 4-letter words could make 4-word waffles in various ways, and it would not be hard to modify my code to handle this, but I have never seen these.
-A non-square rectangular waffle would be fun, though I have never seen these.
-If I were to do another shape, it might be [this](https://wafflegame.net/royale).
-I would think that a 5-letter-word by 7-letter-word rectangle would be more interesting, and generalizing my code to handle this would be easy.
+If I were to do another shape, it might be [this](https://wafflegame.net/royale), though I would think that a 5-letter-word by 7-letter-word rectangle would be more interesting!
 * When solving the waffle, I currently do not reduce counts[] as much as I could, which could exponentially affect runtime when the code checks all combinations of possible words.
 Certain yellow letters in the waffle are guaranteed to not be in certain words, so counts[] could be reduced further.
-However, by watching the timing of the code's output appear, I do not believe that this is the speed bottleneck.
-If this speed does ever become the bottleneck, I could also speed it up by not generating every combination of possible words by checking for waffle compatibility when adding each word to the current combination list (waffleGen.py uses this faster strategy).
+I could also speed it up by not generating every combination of possible words by checking for waffle compatibility when adding each word to the current combination list (waffleGen.py uses this faster strategy).

 # waffleGen.py